Mrityunjay243/dollar_bot/README.md

 We would be happy to receive contributions!
 If you'd like to, please go through our [CONTRIBUTING.md](https://github.com/Mrityunjay243/dollar_bot/blob/main/CONTRIBUTING.md)

-For any feedback, issues, or bug reports, please create an issue [here](https://github.com/Mrityunjay243/dollar_bot/issues).
+Please create an issue [here](https://github.com/Mrityunjay243/dollar_bot/issues) for any feedback, issues, or bug reports.

 ## Future RoadMap

-- The bot can be integrated with Slack like it is currently done with discord to make it seamless to use.
+- The bot can be integrated with Slack like it is currently done with Discord to make it seamless to use.
 - More content can be added for the way notifications can be displayed on the user front.
 This can be done to make the UI more interactive.

 ## Contributors